-And this is what stands out the most, since Polar has chosen to equip the more "advanced" version of the two it has in the catalogue.
+And this is what stands out the most, since Polar has chosen to equip the most "advanced" version of the two it has in its catalog.
 This M430 has 6 LEDs (the same as the M600), instead of the more classic M200 sensor.
-And this is associated with the change of connector that caused so many problems for Polar in the first months of the M400 in the market.
+And this is associated with the change of connector that caused so many problems for Polar in the first months of the M400 on the market.

 Of course, all the other features of the M400 remain the same, such as customization of sports profiles, advanced training, training programs, blocking of heart rate zones, etc. All those functions that made the M400 so competitive are still present in the M430.

 The Polar M430 arrives on the market in May.
 It will initially be available in three colors: dark gray, white and orange.
 Undoubtedly the best color of all is orange, it seems that Polar have decided to create a specific version "Correr una Maratón" ;-).
 As for its initial price: 229€.

 I don't think this renewal will surprise anyone.
 The Polar M400 is a product that has been on the market for several years now and, at the pace that this segment is moving, it seems like an eternity.
 What was obvious is that along with the arrival of the M400 replacement, there would also come the incorporation of an optical pulse sensor, not only because it had already been received by a lower range model (the Polar M200), but because it is what the market is demanding.